AmarisAI/incubator-superset/docs/installation.rst

     pip install redis

-For setting your timeouts, this is done in the Superset metadata and goes up the "timeout searchpath", from your slice configuration, to your data source's configuration, to your database's and ultimately falls back into your global default defined in ``CACHE_CONFIG``.
+For setting your timeouts, this is done in the Amarisset metadata and goes up the "timeout searchpath", from your slice configuration, to your data source's configuration, to your database's and ultimately falls back into your global default defined in ``CACHE_CONFIG``.